Plečnik Parliament

 Plečnik Parliament (Plečnikov parlament) is the colloquial name of two designs for a building intended to house the legislature of the People's Republic of Slovenia within the second Yugoslavia.

-Formally known as the Slovene Acropolis and the Cathedral of Freedom (Slovenska akropola / Katedrala svobode), the two designs were proposed in 1947 by Slovenia's most eminent architect, Jože Plečnik, but were rejected in favour of a more conventional design.
+Formally known as the Slovene Acropolis and the Cathedral of Freedom (Slovenska akropola / Katedrala svobode), the two designs were proposed by Slovenia's most eminent architect, Jože Plečnik, but were rejected by postwar authorities in favour of a more conventional design.

 Slovene Acropolis

-In response to a personal government invitation during the late 1940s, Plečnik initially proposed the fairly radical idea of placing the parliament on the hilltop above the Slovenian capital of Ljubljana, then (as now) occupied by the Ljubljana Castle.
-Influenced by the extensive remodeling of Prague Castle he had carried out during the 1920s, the "Slovene Acropolis" concept called for the demolition of all or most of the medieval structure and its replacement with a monumental octagonal complex, including a triumphal access ramp or stairway that would have begun next to the Magistrat at the foot of Castle Hill.
+In response to a personal government invitation during the late 1940s, Plečnik first proposed the fairly radical idea of placing the parliament on the hilltop above the Slovenian capital of Ljubljana, then (as now) occupied by the Ljubljana Castle.
+Influenced by his own extensive remodeling of Prague Castle during the 1920s, the "Slovene Acropolis" concept called for the demolition of much of the medieval structure and its replacement with a monumental octagonal complex, which would have been accessible from the city below by a triumphal arcaded stairway beginning on Town Square, next to the town hall.

-The authorities were caught off-guard by the radicalism of the plan.
-Deeming it unimplementable, they instead called for a second round of proposals, this time in the form of an open competition and with a location for the building specified: the Ilirija swimming pool complex in Ljubljana's Tivoli gardens.
-While annoyed by the cold shoulder given his idea and not in the habit of entering competitions due to his age and status, Plečnik's initial reluctance eventually subsided.
+The authorities were caught off-guard by the radicalism of the plan and called for a second round of proposals, this time in the form of an open competition, and with a location for the building specified: the Ilirija swimming pool complex in Ljubljana's Tivoli gardens.
+While not in the habit of entering competitions due to his age and status, Plečnik's initial reluctance eventually subsided.
 His second design, the "Cathedral of Freedom," is now far better known than the first and the far more common referent of the term "Plečnik Parliament," although the first proposal is technically encompassed by it as well.